szpak/gradle-pitest-plugin/README.md

 Note.
 0.27 is not supported due to [issue 47](https://code.google.com/p/pitestrunner/issues/detail?id=47).

-gradle-pitest-plugin 0.28.0 was tested with Gradle 1.0.
+gradle-pitest-plugin 0.28.0 was tested with Gradle 1.0 and 1.1 under OpenJDK 1.7.0_05 and Sun 1.6.0_33.

+## FAQ

+1. Why have I got "java.lang.VerifyError: Expecting a stackmap frame..." when using Java 7?

+    As a workaround add "jvmArgs = '-XX:-UseSplitVerifier'" to a pitest configuration block

+        pitest {
+            ...
+            jvmArgs = '-XX:-UseSplitVerifier'
+        }

 ## Known issues

-There are a few known issues:
- - java.lang.VerifyError: Expecting a stackmap frame when using with Java 7
  - too verbose output from PIT
+ - possible incompatibility with Windows platform (test on Windows is needed)

 ## Support